Summative Evaluation

 Students enroll in ENG 890 the semester before their last planned final semester.
 ENG 890 counts as a required 3-credit course for all concentrations in the M.A. in Theology.
 For students enrolled before the Fall 2019 semester who opt to take ENG 890, it counts as a 3-credit Theology elective.

-b.
-ENG 890 Process
+B. ENG 890 Process

 During the student’s first semester of the ENG 890 process, the student completes a series of instructor-led exercises to prepare for an oral exam on the theology core and to prepare for writing the professional paper.
 At the end of the semester, the student completes an oral exam on the theology core.
 The following semester, the student writes a 10-page professional paper to peer-reviewed academic journal standards under the guidance of a faculty advisor on a topic in the student’s concentration area.
 Once the faculty advisor approves the paper, a reader also reviews and must approve the paper.
 The paper is graded pass/fail.

-c.
-Fee Structure
+C. Fee Structure

 Since ENG 890 is a 3-credit course, the tuition fee is the same as the current 3-credit graduate course tuition fee.
 For the professional paper portion the following semester, the student must pay the current faculty advisor and reader fee, along with the graduation fee.

-a.
-Eligibility
+A. Eligibility

-b.
-Format of the Exam
+B. Format of the Exam

-The Current Format Comprehensive Exam consists of two parts: a written exam and an oral exam.
-For the written exam, the student has 3 ½ hours to provide a critical assessment of a text related to the student’s concentration area.
 The intent of the written exam is for the student to apply knowledge learned through the course of the student’s masters-level program.
-Theology and Philosophy students can expect a reading expressing a position contrary to Catholic theology and/or Thomistic philosophy requiring a critical response.
+Philosophy students can expect a reading expressing a position contrary to Thomistic philosophy, requiring a critical response.
 M.A. in Pastoral Studies students receive a scenario related to their concentration area to address critically.
 After passing the written exam, the student sits for a 1-hour online oral exam with two faculty members.

-c.
-The Written Exam Process
+C. The Written Exam Process

-1) All students taking the Current Format Comprehensive Exam are grouped as a semester cohort in the Comp Exam Resource in Populi.
+- All students taking the Old Format Comprehensive Exam are grouped as a semester cohort in the Comp Exam Resource in Populi.
 At the start of the semester, the Comp Exam Administrator will post the scheduled exam weekend.
 The exam weekend will normally be held approximately five weeks before the end of the semester.
 Unless granted an exception, all students taking the exam during the given semester will take in sometime during the exam weekend.
 The exam weekend runs from 12:01 am Eastern on Friday through 11:59 pm Eastern on Sunday.
 The student is free to choose any time during the exam weekend window to take the exam.

-2) At the start of the exam weekend, the Comp Exam Administrator provides readings in the Comp Exam Resource for each program and concentration area of students taking the exam.
+- At the start of the exam weekend, the Comp Exam Administrator provides readings in the Comp Exam Resource for each program and concentration area of students taking the exam.

-4) After the comp exam weekend, the Comp Exam Administrator sends each response to an appropriate faculty member who serves as praeses.
+- After the comp exam weekend, the Comp Exam Administrator sends each response to an appropriate faculty member who serves as praeses.
 The praeses grades the written response.
 Upon the praeses passing the written response, the Comp Exam Administrator then sends the response to a second faculty member who serves as reader.
 If the reader passes the exam, the student is notified to select a day and time for the online oral exam with the praeses and reader.
 The written exam is graded HIGH PASS, PASS, or FAIL.

-d.
-The Oral Exam Process
+D. The Oral Exam Process

 For online students, the one-hour oral exam uses an online conferencing number, which only requires the student to call a teleconference phone number.
 The student does not need to use a computer for the oral exam.
 On-campus students may take the oral exam on-campus if the faculty members are also located on-campus.